grungert/hill-metrics/memory-bank/progress.md

    - API endpoints have been defined
    - Database schema has been designed
    - Coding workflow preferences have been established
+   - Enhanced search bar specification has been created

 2. **Memory Bank Initialization**:
    - Core memory bank files have been created